Mgot12602/legit-healt/README.md

 -Snackbar:
 I created a snack bar to show the errors in a more user friendly without using a library.
 I used react context, because the state wouldn't change too often.
 I also could have used a third party library, but I preffer to rely as much as possible on the native react features.

+-Styling:
+I used material UI for the design of the project with a minimalistic styling taking care of the spacing and responsiveness of the components.
+One consideration is that I try never to use margins or paddings to separate components, always try to use gaps, flex or grid spacing, the MUI Stack component or the material UI spacing system.

+-Pagination:
+As I could check in the swagger that there are properties for requesting a certain number of elements i added that to the pagination.

 ## Libraries used

 -material UI for the design of the project.